oal/admin/README.md

 Web based admin interface for Go, inspired by Django admin.

-Currently only works with SQLite.
-WIP.
+It currently only works with SQLite, but Postgres and MySQL support should be easy to implement.
 See the example app in /example for a working test app.

-Symlink / copy templates (they should be accessible from your-project/admin/templates)

-	ln -s $GOPATH/src/github.com/oal/admin admin

-Activate like this:
+The code is a bit rough, but feel free to submit pull requests and / or open issues in the issue tracker to discuss or report bugs, feature requests etc.

+If you want to try it in your own app, you can activate like this:

 ```go
 router := mux.NewRouter()